Precision Cable, Rod and Bracing Elements Feature Machined Stainless Fittings

 Architectural Cables, Tension Rods and Disc Clamps

 Cables: TC-System.
 Cables are used where high levels of prestress are required, or where there is a need for very long elements.
-Cables are typically used as primary structure and so high prestress serves to resist environmental load reversals (i.e. preventing cable compression), control of deformations and other key design requirements.
+Cables are typically used as primary structure so that high prestress serves to resist environmental load reversals (i.e. preventing cable compression), control of deformations and other key design requirements.

 Disc Clamps: DC-System.
 Semi-rigid orthogonal grids using Novum’s Nodal Systems can be stiffened dramatically without the need for bulky diagonal members.
 Novum uses the DC-System to clamp cables or rods of nominal diameter to the nodes to create a very lightweight network of post-tensioned bracing.

-Applications.
 Novum uses cables as structure only or integrated with our membrane or steel structure product lines.
 Our CTF-System and SSM-System for membranes utilize cables to tension and support the membrane respectively.
 Architectural examples are cable facades, cable nets, tension trusses, stayed arches, tensile membrane structures, stressed skinned membranes and more.
-Novum is the global market leader in glazed cable facades with over 25 such projects internationally.
+Novum is the global market leader in glazed cable facades with over 50 such projects internationally.

-Disc Clamp: Novum has the industry’s most comprehensive range of spaceframe systems and most are suited to single layer grid applications.
-Orthogonal grid systems, due to their nature unless fully moment connected, do benefit from or require bracing to be more structurally efficient.
+Disc Clamp: Novum has the industry’s most comprehensive range of spaceframe systems and many are suited to single layer grid applications.
+Orthogonal grid systems, due to their nature unless fully moment connected, can benefit from or require bracing to be more structurally efficient.
 Rather than using bulkier compressive elements in the plane of the grid, the disc clamp system was developed to use either small diameter continuous cables or rods which post tension as a two-way mesh to the grid shell using a disc clamp assembly.
 The density of the mesh is a function of each unique application.

-Applications.
 Design examples are suspended facades, dead load hangers and the in-plane X-bracing of trusses, walls and roofs.